ajwillshire/fsharp-presentations/design-notes/on-currying.md

 A language like this would still look and feel much like modern F# code.
-That wouldn’t have been true for F# 0.x, but over time F# coding has developed its own stable style very distinct from OCaml etc. and the above would fit too badly if it weren’t a breaking change.
+That wouldn’t have been true for F# 0.x, but over time F# coding has developed its own stable style very distinct from OCaml etc. and the above wouldn't fit too badly if it weren’t a breaking change.
 So this is in theory a reasonable, stable starting point for hybrid OO/FP languages and I wouldn’t be too surprised if it gradually becomes quite standard amongst languages somehow.